-A member may become an Emeritus/Pro Bono member by complying

-with the requirements of Rule 8(e) of the Admission to Practice Rules, including payment of any required license fee, and passing a character and fitness review.
+A member may become an Emeritus/Pro Bono member by complying with the requirements of APR 8(e), including payment of any required license fee, and passing a character and fitness review.

 Effective January 1, 2012, a Judicial member wishing to transfer to Emeritus/Pro Bono upon leaving service as a judicial officer who has failed in any year to provide the annual member registry information and/or pay the annual licensing fee required of Judicial members to maintain eligibility to transfer to another membership class shall, prior to transfer to Emeritus/Pro Bono, be required to pay the Active licensing fee for any years the registry information was not provided or the Judicial fee was not paid.